polyformproject/commercial.polyformproject.org/terms.md

 ## Termination

 Either side can terminate this agreement immediately if the other side breaches and fails to cure their breach within fourteen calendar days of notice.

+# Permitted Use

+The customer may use the software only for its own computing needs and those of its subsidiaries and affiliates.
+The customer may not:

+- sell, lease, license, or sublicense the software or documentation

+{{#delivery=compiled}}
+- decompile, disassemble, or reverse engineer any part of the software
+{{/delivery=compiled}}

+- allow access to the software by others not licensed by this agreement

+- share copies of the software or documentation with with others not licensed by this agreement

+- make the software available to others as software-as-a-service

+- assist or allow others to use the software against the terms of this agreement

 # Intellectual Property